wireapp/wire-server/docs/src/developer/developer/cassandra-interaction.md

 While writing this documentation, I grepped for batch across our codebase, and saw that the use of batch statements seems to have fallen into disuse over the past months and years.
 That's a mistake!
-For related data, batch statements should be used to keep strong consistency across multiple tables for related data.
+For related data, batch statements should be used to keep data integrity across multiple tables for related data.

 *Sidenote:* Batch statements have a confusing name perhaps.
 They are not intended to speed up inserting multiple records into the same table; that is an antipattern, see [this documentation](https://docs.datastax.com/en/cql-oss/3.x/cql/cql_using/useBatchBadExample.html).

+*Sidenote 2:*: Batch statements do not have the I for isolation of an ACID transaction.
+While writing to table A and B of a batch, another process might read table A and B and already see the update in A but not see the update in B yet.
+As this is a transient problem, and in practice in the wire-server codebase most lookups read only table A *or* table B and not both concurrently (as often only one primary key needed for a lookup is available in context of a http request leading to lookup), I propose to ignore this by default.
+At least so far using batch statements hasn't bitten us / caused any bugs that I'm aware of.
+Don't let this scare you off - *not* using batch statements is worse, as there you're guaranteed to get long-lasting data inconsistencies across tables.

-***To summarize: When working on multiple tables with related data (e.g. user_by_conversation_id and conversation_by_user_id), use 'batch' statements to achieve strong consisteny!
+***To summarize: When working on multiple tables with related data (e.g. user_by_conversation_id and conversation_by_user_id), use 'batch' statements to achieve atomicity!
 When inserting lots of data into the same table, do not use batch statements.***

 ## Examples of code design for optimal user-level consistency in complex scenarios